LGBT school board proclamation draws controversy

 "Little kids need their innocence," one parent said, opposing the proclamation.

-“Our school system is to teach our kids to read, write, and do arithmetic,” said one father against the proclamation.
+"Our school system is to teach our kids to read, write and do arithmetic," one father against the proclamation said.

 Multiple parents expressed concerns over having the LGBT lifestyle or topics regarding sexuality taught in schools, saying they did not find it appropriate for all ages.